 8. A GIP fund must deploy at least 70% of its committed capital for private equity investments by the 5th year of its approval.

 9. Both the GIP fund and fund manager must submit annual audited financial statements, declarations and quarterly investment reports to Contact Singapore or as requested otherwise.
 The audit should be conducted by an internationally reputable accounting firm.
 All related audit fees would be borne by the fund/fund manager.

 1. Interested funds will be required to undergo an independent fund rating exercise as well as a review by an independent panel as part of the comprehensive evaluation and selection process.

 2. Funds which are approved will be issued a Letter of Offer with stipulated terms and conditions.
 Approved funds are expected to be listed on the Contact Singapore website with its summary rating report.

 3. Approved funds will also be required to undergo ongoing surveillance rating to reaffirm its rating and ensure compliance for the next 2 years after its initial approval.

 4. A non-refundable application fee is payable at the point of application and at the initiation of the surveillance rating.

 5. Interested funds should attend Contact Singapore’s compulsory briefing session prior to the start of the application and be informed on the details on the application process, fees and documents for submission.

 6. The 2015 new GIP Funds application exercise will commence in January 2015.
-Please click here for the registration of the GIP Funds application briefing, which would be held on 28 November 2014.
+The GIP Funds application briefing, will be held on 28 November 2014.